seafooood/andrew-seaford.co.uk/content/posts/servers/postgresql/install/index.md

     sudo -i -u postgres
     ```

-- Access the PostgreSQL prompt
+- Access the PostgreSQL prompt.
+Once in the PostgreSQL prompt, you can perform various database operations.
+To exit the prompt, type `\q`.

     ```bash
     psql
     ```

-    Once in the PostgreSQL prompt, you can perform various database operations.
-To exit the prompt, type `\q`.

 - In the PostgreSQL prompt, set the password for the postgres user